opvia/product-challenge/README.md

 Make it possible for users to add `calculation columns`:

 - The user should be able to add new derived properties of a record by writing a formula that can specify other columns to calculate with.
-- This is the functionality required you've identified with the user:
+- You've identified with the user that these formulas require basic math operations (addition, multiplication etc.) (e.g. multiplying cell density column and volume column -> cell count)

-  - Column based basic maths (addition, multiplication etc.) (e.g. multiplying cell density column and volume column -> cell count)
+Make it possible for users to add `table aggregations`:

-  - Row based formula (e.g. show the rate of change of the calculated cell count)
+- Provide a way for a user to calculate aggregate values, for instance the mean volume across all records, or the sum of all the cell counts.

 ### What we're looking for